gjpelletier/stepAIC/README.md

 ## Example 1.
 Use Lasso regression to analyze diabetes data

 In this example we will use Lasso regression to analyze the diabetes data available from sklearn.
 The lasso function uses the sklearn.processing StandardScaler to standardize the X values by default.
+Then the lasso function uses the standardize X values to find each of the best fit models using LassoCV, LassoLarsCV, LassoLarsIC using AIC, and LassoLarsIC using BIC.

 Run the following code:
 ```